tharpep/portfolio/README.md

 ## 🤝 Contributing

 This is a personal portfolio, but I'm open to suggestions and improvements!
-Feel free to:
-- Open issues for bugs or suggestions
-- Submit pull requests for improvements
-- Reach out via [LinkedIn](https://www.linkedin.com/in/pryce-tharpe) or [email](mailto:tharpep_pro@outlook.com)
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/pryce-tharpe) or [email](mailto:tharpep_pro@outlook.com)

 ---